noura05x/week-4/README.md

  ---
 ## Neural Network Project

- A deep learning project that classifies natural scene images into 6 categories using Convolutional Neural Networks (CNN) and MobileNetV2. هف uses PyTorch to build and train image classification models that can automatically detect different types of natural scenes and urban environments.
+ A deep learning project that classifies natural scene images into 6 categories using Convolutional Neural Networks (CNN) and MobileNetV2. it uses PyTorch to build and train image classification models that can automatically detect different types of natural scenes and urban environments.